-Singer, songwriter, and multi-instrumentalist Robin Jackson, known for his wild, theatrical contributions to bands like Vagabond Opera and The March Fourth Marching Band, has set aside the pomp and cabaret gesture in favor of straightforward intimacy…with a twist.
-Drawing on life experiences, vintage sounds, and a fresh and vivid imagination, Jackson keeps it personal, without over-sharing or quaint evasion, in well-crafted, Americana-inflected songs on Dust Diaries (release: June, 2012).
+Award winning Singer, songwriter, and multi-instrumentalist Robin Jackson, known for his wild, theatrical contributions to bands like Vagabond Opera and the March Fourth Marching Band, has set aside the pomp and cabaret gesture in favor of straightforward intimacy…with a twist.
+Drawing on life experiences, vintage sounds, and a fresh and vivid imagination, Jackson keeps it personal, without over-sharing or quaint evasion, in well-crafted, Americana-inflected songs on Dust Diaries (released, 2012).

 Mr Jackson and his eclectic six piece ensemble of NW musicians, The Caravan, draw upon the moody spirit of their rain-soaked, Portland, OR home to create an eclectic brew of dreamy folk-pop, blues, cabaret and dusty Americana and above all, enigmatic storytelling.

 With a degree in ethnomusicology and an unflagging musical curiosity, Jackson has lived and busked around the world, from an intentional beach community in New Zealand to the streets of Europe.
 He is a master of a myriad of instruments, from saxophone to mbira and played with everyone from Gogol Bordello to Amanda Palmer to The Decembrists.
 An award-winning songwriter, teacher, activist, and spirited impresario, Jackson has built on his colorful, bohemian upbringing and dedicated himself to creating and supporting music around Portland, Or where he lives on an urban farm with his cat and a circus.